I may get paid commission for purchases made after clicking a link in this post.

 This is such a neat trick, I’m amazed more bloggers don’t do it.

-Email providers (the ones that receive your emails) use lots of different signals to help determine if an email should be placed in the main inbox or in the junk/spam folder.
+Email clients (the ones that receive your emails – like Gmail and Outlook) use lots of different signals to help determine if an email should be placed in the main inbox or in the junk/spam folder.

 One way that you can convince email providers that your email newsletters should go into the main inbox is by getting your subscribers to reply to you.
 If lots of your subscribers reply to your emails, this sends a strong signal to the email provider that it’s a valuable email.